osxmidi/LinVst3/README.md

 creates a symbolic link named vst3plug.so in the /home/your-user-name/vst3 folder that points to the /home/your-user-name/.wine/drive_c/Program Files/Common Files/VST3 folder.

-The /home/your-user-name/.wine/drive_c/Program Files/Common Files/VST3 vst plugin folder needs to have the vst3 plugins previously setup by using linvst3convert.
+The /home/your-user-name/.wine/drive_c/Program Files/Common Files/VST3 vst3 plugin folder needs to have had the vst3 plugins previously setup by using linvst3convert.

 Then the Daw needs to have the /home/your-user-name/vst3 folder included in it's search path.